Gary Babcock Memorial Scholarship

 Bolyard Family Scholarship

 This scholarship for graduate students has no restrictions or requirements.
 The RMAG Foundation welcomes applications in any field of geoscience, and rewards academic excellence and scientific achievement.
 The scholarship may also be awarded to a rising senior at any four-year university or college that offers a degree in geology except for students attending the Colorado School of Mines or Colorado College which have their own dedicated scholarships.
 This scholarship was established by the Bolyards, longtime supporters of the RMAG Foundation and the geologic community.
-Dudley recently passed away and will be greatly missed.
+Dudley passed away in 2022 and will be greatly missed.
 He served in major leadership positions with the Rocky Mountain Association of Geologists and with the RMAG Foundation.
 He is remembered for his passionate success in all his geologic endeavors and unbridled enthusiasm for geologic events.
 Marion has been a longtime leader in the Rocky Mountain Association of Geologists Auxiliary, an organization which provides support for technical conferences, conventions, and various social events for the geologic community.

 Robert M. Cluff Memorial Scholarship for petrophysical and/or reservoir characterization studies.

 This scholarship will be awarded to a graduate student enrolled at any accredited college or university who is incorporating petrophysical and/or reservoir characterization analyses to his/her research.
 It was established in memory of Robert (Bob) Cluff, a greatly admired geoscientist who founded a petrophysical consulting company, The Discovery Group, with his wife Sue.
 Bob was involved in numerous local and national professional societies, serving in leadership roles in the Denver community.
 He was a much beloved geologist who shared his technical knowledge with young professionals and students.